Candle Safety: Essential Tips for a Cozy Atmosphere

 Another common mistake is not paying attention to how long a candle burns.
 Each candle has a maximum burn time, often recommended by the manufacturer.

 Most candles should not burn for more than four hours at a time.
-After this period, it’s best to allow the candle to cool down before relighting to avoid any potential hazards.
+After this period, it’s best to allow the candle to cool down before relighting it to avoid any potential hazards.

 Using Improper Candle Holders